rbmathis/azurecodegpt/README.md

 ## Using the Extension

-To use the extension, open a text editor in Visual Studio Code and open the AzureCodeGPT panel by clicking on the AzureCodeGPT icon in the sidebar.
+To use the extension, open a text editor in Visual Studio Code and open the azurecodegpt-auth panel by clicking on the azurecodegpt-auth icon in the sidebar.
 This will open a panel with an input field where you can enter your prompt or question.
 By clicking enter, it will be sent to GPT3.
 Its response will be displayed below the input field in the sidebar (note that it may take some time for it to be calculated).

 <img src="examples/create.png" alt="Writing new code using chatGPT" width="500"/>

-You can also select a code snippet in the editor and then enter a prompt in the side panel, or right-click and select "Ask AzureCodeGPT".
+You can also select a code snippet in the editor and then enter a prompt in the side panel, or right-click and select "Ask azurecodegpt-auth".
 The **selected code will be automatically appended** to your query when it is sent to the AI.
 This can be useful for generating code snippets or getting explanations for specific pieces of code.

 <img src="examples/explain.png" alt="Refactoring selected code using chatGPT"/>